andaley/homesoon/README.md

 5. Back in your terminal, gather data from Craigslist with the command `python seed.py`.

-6. Run `python tests.py` to verify the data structure from Craigslist hasn't changed.

-7. Lastly, run `python server.py` and visit `localhost:5000/` in your web browser of choice to use the app.
+6. Lastly, run `python server.py` and visit `localhost:5000/` in your web browser of choice to use the app.

 ### Additional Screenshots